How to Restart iPhone 7 and iPhone 7 Plus

 If you are an iPhone 7 owner, you may be wondering how to restart an iPhone 7 or iPhone 7 Plus given that it does not have a clickable Home button.
 It turns out that iPhone 7 models do not need the pushable Home button to forcibly restart the device, because they instead rely on the volume buttons.

 Let’s review how to restart an iPhone 7 and iPhone 7 Plus.
 It may be a little unusual at first if you’re accustomed to the old way of force rebooting other iOS devices with a clickable Home button, but it’s just as easy despite being a bit different.

 Forcibly Restarting iPhone 7

 A forced restart is not the traditional restart procedure of shutting down and starting back up.
 A forced restart is typically necessary when a device has frozen or crashed or is otherwise unresponsive.
-Some people erroneously call is a force reset or a iPhone reset, but resetting a device actually resets it to factory settings which is not at all what a forced restart or forced reboot does.
+Some people erroneously call is a force reset or hard reset or an iPhone reset, but resetting a device actually resets it to factory settings which is not at all what a forced restart or forced reboot does.